-Welcome to the Social Media monitoring go-to-guide!
-Meltwater's basic, premium and Explore monitoring options delivers the world’s most sophisticated social media monitoring, allowing access to a much wider range of social media and editorial content.
+Welcome to the Social Media monitoring go-to guide!
+Meltwater's basic, premium, and Explore monitoring options deliver the world’s most sophisticated social media monitoring, allowing access to a much wider range of social media and editorial content.

 The article below will give you all the necessary information you need to start using the Premium Social Package (PSP).

 Looking for a short course on social media listening including the fundamentals of using Explore?
 Check out our Academy here

 The following social sources are enabled for monitoring within all Meltwater accounts:

 In addition to basic social listening, the Premium Social Package (PSP) content add-on also provides monitoring capabilities for:

 If you have PSP but haven't connected your Instagram profile to enable social listening, check out this screen tour here to take you through the steps in the platform.

 Learn more about the setup and monitoring of Instagram within this article here.

 We also have a prerecorded Webinar on 'How the Instagram Algorithm Works' that you can access via our Resources page here.